lbwa/docs-server/README.md

   /**
    * a middleware for setting response headers
-   * This options will COVER headers option
+   * This option will COVER headers option
    *
    * @param {Koa.Context} ctx
    * @param {Function} next